kdm9/rab/src/05_workflow-management.md

 # Credits

 This workshop was delivered by Kevin Murray <foss@kdmurray.id.au>.
-Large portions of this workshop are derived from the upstream documentation on snakemake, mostly written by Johannes Köster and Manuel Holtgrewe.
+Large portions of this workshop are derived from the upstream documentation on snakemake, mostly written by Johannes Köster and Manual Holtgrewe.
 Thanks to Tim Bonnet and the other helpers at RSB for making the workshop run so smoothly.